aniket21377/G-Tracker/README.md

 ### App Setup

-Upon installing the Sensor application, it will request permission to track your device's orientation using sensors.
+Upon installing the G-Tracker application, it will request permission to track your device's orientation using sensors.
 Once permission is granted, the app starts collecting orientation data and storing it in a SQLite database.

 ### Components